openshift-istio/istio-docs/README.md

 ├── [static] - Any static files here will be compiled into the final website.
 |   ├──  img - This directory contains all the images.
 Hugo expects this directory name.
 │   │  ├── .png
 ├── [themes] - This directory contains the theme for the site.
-(NOTE: When you first generate a Hugo site the themes folder is EMPTY.)
+(NOTE: Folder is EMPTY until you select a theme.)
 ├── config.toml - Main Hugo configuration file, used to define the websites title, language, URLs etc.
 ├── README.md (This file)
 ```